About Us

 connecting the diaspora

-We aspire to be a bridge between the continent and the diaspora, serving a source of knowledge for Igbo culture, language and community.
-We believe and are committed to bridging the gap of culture and identity through networking.
-As we advance through life, establishing identity and relationships in society becomes more important.
-Our goal is to build stories that create common experiences that shape cultural identities and link our futures.
+We bridge the gap between the continent and the diaspora, providing knowledge of Igbo culture, language and community.
+We are committed to bridging the gap of culture.
+We aim to build stories that create common experiences that shape cultural identities and link our futures.
 The most enterprising Igbos have been drivers of advancements in media, academia, literature and more.
-This is just a reflection of the depth and greatness of who we are as a people.
+This is a reflection of the depth and greatness of who we are as a people.

 The ability to thrive wherever we are planted, whether, in Canada, the United States, or the United Kingdom, Igbo communities have forged ahead with unimaginable resilience and excellence.
-We seek to continuously promote this intrinsic truth and to bridge ethnic differences within the homeland.
-Similarly, UIU promotes cultural exchange with our host society in order to highlight common interest and identity.
+We continue to promote this intrinsic truth and bridge ethnic differences within our homeland.
+UIU promotes cultural exchange with our host society in order to highlight common interest and identity.

 community development and entrepreneurship

-UIU aspires to utilize the rich social capital of Igbos in the diaspora to build a network of individuals with a passion to see the transformation in their communities.
-Whether it’s in the diaspora or on the continent, UIU wants to create a platform for Igbos to make their ideas work.
-Umu Igbo Unite recognizes that a strong Igbo community benefits the black community and also benefits Nigeria.
+We utilize the rich social capital of Igbos in the diaspora to build a network of individuals with a passion to see the transformation in their communities.
+Whether it is in the diaspora or on the continent, UIU has created a platform for Igbos to make their ideas work.

 Looking To Get The UIU Experience?